Machine Learning – Classification

 print(‘Model accuracy score: {0:0.4f}’. format(accuracy_score(val_target, val_pred)))

-This was a sample for the famous titanic dataset where Naive Bayes is used with an accuracy of 76.9%
+This was a sample for the famous titanic dataset where you can use it Naive Bayes with an accuracy of 76.9%

-Things that can be done for better usage of the Naive Bayes Model:
+Things that you can do for better usage of the Naive Bayes Model:

 1. Transform continuous data into Gaussian distribution if it is not already in it.